 Claude's multimodal capabilities enable it to analyze and interpret content in text and images.
 This makes it a versatile tool for comprehensive content audits in environments where different media types need to be evaluated together.

-Anthropic has trained all Claude models to be honest, helpful and harmless.
+Anthropic All Claude models have been trained to be honest, helpful and harmless.
 This may result in Claude reviewing content that is considered particularly dangerous (in line with our Acceptable Use Policy), regardless of the prompt used.
 For example, an adult site that wants to allow users to post explicit sexual content may find that Claude will still mark explicit content as requiring moderation, even though they explicitly specify in their prompts that they do not moderate explicit content.
 We recommend that you review our AUP before building a review solution.

 Example of generating a content audit